jackhgallagher/fantasy/HyperC2C.md

 ### Fees ###

-- The league buy-in is $40 for college awards and $40 for the fantasy NFL season, beginning in 2024.
+- Half the league dues go to college awards, the other half for fantasy NFL season.
+Thus the league buy-in is $40 for 2021, 2022, and 2023, and $80 afterwards.

 - All money collection will be handled by LeagueSafe.
-Annual league dues will be due the week before the Rookie Draft.
+Annual league dues will be due the week before the College Player Draft.

-- A spreadsheet containing a summary of everyone's current balances [may be found here](https://docs.google.com/spreadsheets/d/1r5HpY153OTXROwGiH4KIZ-GTFk-uRxrDp8emFcNkj5o/).
+- A spreadsheet containing a summary of everyone's current balances [may be found here](https://docs.google.com/spreadsheets/d/1AlMoQlYpHqsF9wkgG6VJtAARKJvzUNCisVIh5fMaJZw/edit?usp=sharing).

 ### __Payouts__ ###